CSS Pro

 Copying CSS and HTML

-Copying Element's children CSS:
+Copying child elements' CSS:

-Copying pseudo-classes and pseudo-elements styles:
+Copying pseudo-classes pseudo-elements and media queries styles:

 HTML Code: